-There is a great need for accessible housing: Per the 2010 U.S. Census, 13% of Americans have a mobility disability and the 13% of Americans are over the age of 65.
+There is a great need for accessible housing and surrounding communities: Per the Center for Disease Control and Protection’s Disability and Health Data System, 11% of adults in the United States have a mobility disability.
+The 2020 U.S. Census shares that 16.5% of Americans are over the age of 65.
 These numbers will increase as baby boomers get older.
-And yet, the majority of housing stock is inaccessible to people with mobility disabilities.
-People with disabilities and seniors need knowledge, advocates, and builders to help ensure that appropriate housing is available.
+And yet, the majority of housing stock and community infrastructure is inaccessible to people with mobility disabilities.
+People with disabilities and seniors need knowledge, advocates, and builders to help ensure that these resources are available.

-The Anderson Center for Accessible Living allows us to provide this much-needed training and information on accessible housing.
-We will be launching new activities for several groups: people with disabilities and seniors, families and caregivers, and social service and housing professionals.
+The Anderson Center for Accessible Living allows us to provide this much-needed training and information on accessible housing and communities to several groups: people with disabilities and seniors, families and caregivers, social service and housing professionals, and community organizations.

-- Tours of and open houses at our Demonstration Unit
+Tours of our Demonstration Unit for individuals and small groups.

-The Anderson Center for Accessible Living is generously supported by The Cleveland Foundation.
+The Anderson Center for Accessible Living is generously supported by donors and sponsors.